-“When I went for my eye checkup, I thought it would be a routine visit.
+Miriam: “When I went for my eye checkup, I thought it would be a routine visit.
 I was devastated when my optometrist told me I had early stage age–related macular degeneration.
-Now what?” –Miriam
+No one knew what this was like and how scared I was.
+Now what?”

 Probably no other news causes as much panic as the idea of losing your eyesight.
 You are afraid of losing your independence, becoming a burden to your family, and feeling helpless.